 Once you have identified the services, you can use Microsoft’s Trust Center to build out the compliance worksheet, and clarify which controls you are responsible for and which ones are addressed by Microsoft.
 You can read more about this service by visiting: https://azure.microsoft.com/en-us/blog/microsoft-common-controls-hub-provides-uncommon-convenience/

 STEP 2: REDUCE THE COMPLIANCE FOOTPRINT AND SEPARATE THOSE SERVICES FROM THE REST

 Once you understand how the various Azure services map to compliance requirements and controls, you can start looking for ways to minimize the services touching sensitive data and maximize the benefit of using those services based on the attestations Microsoft has already secured.

-The next step is to separate the compliance related services and infrastructure from the rest of your application and implement controls only for those speci c assets.
-You can read more about how Microsoft IT aligned security controls based on the sensitivity of the data in this case study (you can scroll down to the Data Classi cation section).
+The next step is to separate the compliance related services and infrastructure from the rest of your application and implement controls only for those specific assets.
+You can read more about how Microsoft IT aligned security controls for ISO 27001 by visit this link

 In addition to implementing additional security controls, you should implement role-based access control and implement more granular access control policies to these resources.
-This helps ensure the con gurations are safe from accidental changes and protected if an employee’s or contractor’s credentials are compromised.
+This helps ensure the configurations are safe from accidental changes and protected if an employee’s or contractor’s credentials are compromised.